bhuvangolhar/Data-Structures-and-Algorithms/OOPS/class.md

---o
 **Definition:**

 A **class** in Java is the blueprint, template, or prototype from which objects are created.
 It is a logical structure that defines the data (variables) and the **behavior (methods) that the objects of that class will have.
-In simpler terms, a class defines *what an object is* and *how it behaves* — but it doesn’t occupy memory until an object is created from it.
+In simpler terms, a class defines what an object is and how it behaves — but it doesn’t occupy memory until an object is created from it.
 A class represents a concept, while objects represent real instances of that concept.
 A class is a user-defined data type that serves as a model for creating multiple objects with similar properties and functions.
 It allows grouping related variables and methods into a single unit, promoting encapsulation,